 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-After four nights of roughing it in the beautifully remote San Blas islands, Shannon and I couldn’t have been happier to return to the comforts of the plush Sheraton Grand Panama City.
+After four nights of roughing it in the beautifully remote San Blas islands, my regular travel accomplice Shannon and I are thrilled to return to the luxurious comforts of the plush Sheraton Grand Panama City.

-We thought we’d be heading straight for the Panama Canal but Eduardo said that his boss would call him as soon as one of the big ships was in line to go through; otherwise the view is not as interesting.
+We assumed we’d be heading straight for the Panama Canal.
+But Eduardo says his boss will call him as soon as one of the big ships is in line to go through.
+Otherwise, the view of the canal is not as interesting.

 Founded in 1519 by the Spanish, it was destroyed by the Welsh pirate Sir Henry Morgan in 1671.

 But before I continue, a little history on one of the world’s greatest engineering marvels…

-The Panama Canal
+The history of the Panama Canal

 The French were the first to mount a serious effort to build an all-water route through Panama in 1880, but financial troubles and outbreaks of yellow fever and malaria resulting in the deaths of more than 22,000 workers ultimately led them to abandon the cause in 1889.

 Though US involvement was initially disputed by Colombia, once Panama gained independence later that year (with US support), the pathway to a second attempt at the canal was born.

 On November 18, 1903, a treaty was signed granting the US not just canal concessions but “sovereign rights in perpetuity over the Canal Zone,” an area extending almost 5 miles on either side of the canal.
 By default, this also gave the US a broad right of intervention into Panamanian affairs.